 In essence, prospective home buyers should consider what a lender offers by means of a preapproval when shopping for a mortgage.
 It could be the difference in locking in the best interest rate and monthly mortgage payment.

 Choose A Lender You Trust And Feel Comfortable Working With

 Bow emphasizes that the shopping process really comes down to finding a company and mortgage banker you trust.
 You need a certain level of comfort and confidence in a company’s track record of customer service, he says.

 “I always start off by reassuring clients that my company has an A+ rating with the Better Business Bureau and is ranked highest by J.D.
 Power and Associates,” he says.
-“We also use a website called Social Proof where prospective clients can go online and see what recent clients have said about me.
-This lets them see for themselves what level of service I’ve provided in the past.”
+Bow also recommends checking online reviews.
+“This lets [prospective borrowers] see for themselves what level of service I’ve provided in the past.”

 He suggests looking up the Nationwide Mortgage Licensing System (NMLS) number of the lender and mortgage banker, too.
-Each banker and firm in the industry have a unique number assigned by the NMLS.
+Each banker and firm in the industry has a unique number assigned by the NMLS.
 This trackable number helps to improve transparency in the residential mortgage market from state to state.

 “There are literally hundreds of mortgage lenders in the market.
 And people usually are looking to have a lot of trust and the least amount of fees,” he says.
 “It’s really important to take the time to look up a company’s credentials and the banker’s NMLS number.
 You want to be sure that the person who is handling your finances has the proper licensing.”